stencillogic/Start-with-Rust-fast/README.md

 `?` operator can be used inside function returning `Result` type.
 The `?` placed after a `Result` value will interrupt execution in case of Err and function will return Err result.
 If the `Result` value is Ok `?` returns unwrapped value of Ok and processing continues.

-Retrun type for of the function can differ from Err type passed to `?` operator.
+Retrun type of the function can differ from Err type passed to `?` operator.
-Error values that have the ? operator called on them go through the `from` function, defined in the `From` trait in the standard library, which is used to convert errors from one type into another.
+Error values that have the `?` operator called on them go through the `from` function defined in the `From` trait in the standard library, which is used to convert errors from one type into another.

 Example: